jessicahuffstutler/PardotCCEDebuggingTest/readme.md

 5) Try to run tweetbot.py...
 You will have some errors

-6) Debug tweetbot.py WITHOUT modifying tweets.txt and submit a PR of your changes
+6) Debug tweetbot.py WITHOUT modifying tweets.txt and email your response to mary.baldwin@salesforce.com